 - We must walk in our true identity, listening to the cry of the Spirit in our hearts, “Abba, Father,” which confirms our new identity.
 To walk in the Spirit, we need to learn to relate to God, from the depths of our soul, as dearly loved adopted sons and daughters, believing that we belong to God and that our ties to sin are broken forever.

 - We must stir up the hope the Spirit inspires in us—the hope of righteousness.
 To walk in the Spirit, we need to wait eagerly for this hope, putting faith in God’s promises that we are destined for an eternity of purity, and longing to that purity spill over into our present lives.

 I would encourage you to go to Covenant Eyes and read the resources they have.
 If you think your husband may be having an issue with pornography, encourage him to reach out to us and let us help him break this stronghold.

 Remember if your husband deals with pornography or has dealt with it, it has nothing to do with you not being good enough; it is a sin problem in his heart that he needs to deal with.
-I know it is difficult for many people to wrap their mind around that pastors can get caught up in this stronghold.
+I know it is difficult for many people to wrap their minds around that pastors can get caught up in this stronghold.
 We must remember we as pastors’ wives and pastors are just as human as the person sitting in the pew.
 But it is a stronghold that must be broken!
-Pornography is becoming more prevalent in the circle of women as well so it is not just a male problem.
+Pornography is becoming more prevalent in the circle of women as well, so it is not just a male problem.